- 1 High protein diet plan for weight loss

-Not to forget shrimp, halibut and all the other varieties.
+Not to forget shrimp, halibut, and all the other varieties.

 3. Plant-based protein

 Many people falsely assume it’s hard to maintain a plant-based protein diet.
-This couldn’t be further from the truth as plant-based protein serves as very good sources of high-fiber in addition to protein.
+This couldn’t be further from the truth as plant-based protein serves as a very good sources of high-fiber in addition to protein.